Have mercy on me, O God, according to your steadfast love;

-Mercy that will expose our hubris and name our deathly acts and challenge our sinful attitudes so that we may, possibly, be restored to life.
+Mercy that will expose our hubris and name our deadly acts and challenge our sinful attitudes so that we may be restored to life.

 David cried out for mercy, compassion, cleansing.
-And – of course – the God who is mercy and compassion and steadfast, eternal love turned to David with that ever-amazing grace.
+And – of course – the God who is mercy and compassion and steadfast love turned to David with that ever-amazing grace.

 With God nothing is unforgivable.

-A saying that comes from Exodus, by the way.
+The saying comes from Exodus, by the way.
 The saying is a mixed blessing, a two edged sword of truth, a troubling promise from Exodus 34:

 The LORD, the LORD,